 Experience Live Classes

-Overview of DELF A1 Syllabus
+Overview (Structure) of DELF A1 Syllabus

 The DELF A1 syllabus aims to ensure that you develop a solid foundation in the French language.
 It certainly focuses on practical language skills that are applicable in everyday situations, enabling you to communicate effectively in basic French.